LDTI

 Moody’s LDTI solutions help insurance companies address the updated Financial Accounting Standards Board (FASB) requirements for long-duration insurance contracts and help insurers make the transition to the new standard.

-How can we help?
+How we help:

 Moody’s offers solutions for LDTI that redefine efficiency and integration with a modular, end-to-end solution to address your specific needs.